OpenEnergyPlatform/academy/docs/tutorials/99_other/beginners_guide.md

 - You will need to create the tables at first in the **model_draft** schema.
 This schema is used for data that is still preliminary and subject to changes.
 After a successful review later, the table will be moved to the final target schema.

-- You need to specify the name of the new table (TABLE_NAME), which should be a valid post-gresql table name, without spaces, ideally only containing lower case letters, numbers and underscores.
+- You need to specify the name of the new table (TABLE_NAME), which should be a valid PostgreSQL table name, without spaces, ideally only containing lower case letters, numbers and underscores.

 - You also need to specify names and data types of your columns, which also must be [valid postgres data types](https://www.postgresql.org/docs/current/datatype.html).